ines-b/ines-b/README.md

 ### Hi there 👋

+🌱 Currently working at Chargemap as a full-stack web developer, specialized in front-end development.

+💻 Mainly using Vue.js and Nuxt.js

 <!--
 **ines-b/ines-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.